codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--IDs-and-classes-in-selectors--48d5.md

 |||info

+### Attention
-**Attention** : Their must be no space before or after the `.` or the meaning would be different and it wouldn't work as expected.
+Their must be no space before or after the `.` or the meaning would be different and it wouldn't work as expected.

 |||